This site is intended for healthcare professionals

 Authoring team

 Pseuodtumour cerebri describes raised intracranial pressure in the absence of a mass lesion or of hydrocephalus.
-It usually occurs in young obese females in their third or fourth decade and is often idiopathic.
+It usually occurs in young obese females in their third or fourth decade and is often known as idiopathic intracranial hypertension (IIH).

 The condition appears to be due to impaired CSF absorption from the subarachnoid space across the arachnoid villi into the dural sinuses.